satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 of their time and context, and at a later time may not stand up to scrutiny or may yield new insights.
-Simply enabling a continuing dialogue about each article would make it a living document and integrate it in a rich scientific dialogue.
+Simply enabling a continuing dialogue about each article would make it a living document and integrate it in a rich scientific dialogue. \ :sup:``[c] <#cmnt3>`_`\

-Proposals
+Proposed solutions

 ----------------------

+While there are notable examples of journals (e.g., ArXiv.org, Frontiers, BioMed Central, PLoS) that address some of the above individual problems, the vast majority of journals do not.
+In this section, we address all of these problems by proposing an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.
 Opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.
-We will address each of the problems in order and make reference to lessons from distributed code review in open source software development.

 1. \*\*Distribute reviews to many reviewers.\*\*